 This according to “Sly Stone and the sanctified church” by Mark Anthony Neal, an essay included in The funk era and beyond: New perspectives on black popular culture (New York: Palgrave Macmillan, 2008).

 Today is Sly Stone’s 70th birthday!
-Above, his legendary performance at Woodstock the year Stand! was released; below, a performance of I want to take you higher from the same tour.
+Below, a performance of I want to take you higher from 1969.

 Hosted by the Archives of African American Music & Culture at Indiana University, Black Grooves is a review site that aims to promote black music by providing monthly updates on interesting new releases and quality reissues in all genres—gospel, blues, jazz, funk, soul, and hip hop, as well as classical music composed or performed by black artists.